teonghan/crimefeeder/README.md

 =====
 - It's messy, very messy with some unused functions, non-pythonic approach to do some stuff and non-dynamic (you will have to change the code if you wish to mine from other sites, for example)
 - I includes lots of codes from other people and I am sorry if I forget to acknowledge you in the code.
 I will try to do so in future commits.
 Thanks to all of you.
+- Accuracy of the crime news detection and places detection is not that good.
+The training dataset is too small (< 200 for each category).
+I am considering to switch to Stanford NLP and in the process of increasing the training datasets.